Holy fuck you guys need to know about kelp noodles, ASAP!

 This skinny hack is brought to you by my friend Dr. Mona Vand.
 That’s right, KELP freaking NOODLES.

-We were on the phone the other day and I was telling her how I still want to lose about 20 lbs, and since she’s like the health & wellness QUEEN, she told me I had to try kelp noodles ( along with 2 other recipes which we’ll get to ).
+We were on the phone and I was telling her how I still want to lose about 20 lbs, and since she’s like the health & wellness QUEEN, she told me I had to try kelp noodles ( along with 2 other recipes which we’ll get to ).

 So Mona told me that these kelp noodles were basically like Miracle Noodles, but better ( you’ve read about Miracle Noodles here ).
 Miracle Noodles are kinda like air, but kelp noodles actually have benefits- specifically they’re full of iodine.
 If you’ve listened to the latest The Skinny Confidential HIM & HER podcast with Dr. Gundry, you know that he is big on people getting their iodine, which Americans are really lacking in their diet.